J-PAL-South-Asia/scto-exotel/README.md

 ## How to use

 To use the plug-in as-is, download the [exotel-dialer.fieldplugin.zip](https://github.com/J-PAL-South-Asia/scto-exotel/raw/master/exotel-dialer.fieldplugin.zip) file from this repo, and attach it to your form.
-Make sure to provide the correct parameters (see below).
+Make sure to provide the correct parameters (see below) when you design your form.

 ## Required parameters